0bserver07/devSnoopy/README.md

 ==================

 This is a proxy smartcontract that functions as a metadata holder for exsiting transactions from external contracts.
-This project aims to provide a way to track the impact of campaigns created on the NEAR blockchain.
+This project aims to provide a way to track the impact of events created on the NEAR blockchain.

 Head over to docs to learn more about the project.
 - [docs](/docs/readme.md)